“You are what you eat.”

 Supplementation can ensure your body is receiving the nutrients it needs to obtain maximum health.
 Nutrients can be taken orally as capsules or tablets, as well as in injectable forms, such as IV’s or intramuscular injections.
 IV or intramuscular injections are an ideal method for the administration of nutrients because they bypass the digestive system for rapid absorption of nutrients into the body.
 This allows the cells to more efficiently regenerate tissues and detoxify the body in addition to enabling the immune system to operate at peak efficiency.
 Many people have a nutrient cocktail to help their body fight off the flus and colds during the fall and winter seasons.

-Dr. Hamilton has had 34 years of study and experience in nutritional science and she loves passing the information on to you.
+Dr. Cheryl Hamilton has had 34 years of study and experience in nutritional science and she loves passing the information on to you.
 If you are interested in gluten-free, detoxifying, weight-loss, elimination, anti-inflammatory or any other specialized diet or fasting, or if you feel you might have food allergies and sensitivities, we can help you determine the best dietary approach for your unique metabolic needs.
-A thorough investigation will be conducted to establish your GI health and nutrient needs along with determining what your goals and objectives are for health and weight control.
+A thorough investigation will be conducted to establish your gastrointestinal health and nutrient needs along with determining what your goals and objectives are for health and weight control.
 Together, we can find a diet and lifestyle that will fit your needs and improve your health and wellbeing.

 - Eur J Clin Nutr.
 2009 Aug;63(8):947-55. doi: 10.1038/ejcn.2009.4.
 Metabolic and physiologic improvements from consuming a paleolithic, hunter-gatherer type diet.
 Epub 2009 Feb 11.